Traewelling/traewelling/privacypolicy_en.md

 Explicitly _not_ deleted: Toots that have been shared on external platforms.

-If you decide not to delete the statuses when deleting your account, they will continue to exist anonymously and cannot be traced back to you.
-A subsequent deletion of the statuses is no longer possible after deletion of the account.

 In this regard and also for further questions on the subject of personal data, you can contact us at any time via the contact options listed in the imprint.